jtzhpf/tiny-docker/README.md

 sudo tar -c -p -f docker-fs.tar --exclude=/home --one-file-system /
 sudo tar xf docker-fs.tar
 ```
-The above instructions exclude the `/home` directory and the `--one-file-system` option ensures it does not cross filesystem boundaries.
+The above instructions exclude the `/home` directory.
+If your filesystem is too big, your may need to remove some contents, but at least you should include `bin dev etc lib lib32 lib64 libx32 proc root run sbin usr` to ensure tiny-docker can run properly.
+The `--one-file-system` option ensures it does not cross filesystem boundaries.
 The `-p` flag preserves the file permissions in the archive and `/` specifies the root directory to be archived.

 Now the filesystem is ready.
 Enter `docker` or `dockerr` and run these commands:
 ```sh